-If you have been arrested for DUI / OVW you probably have tons of questions.
+If you have been arrested for DUI / OVWI you probably have tons of questions.
 I am here to help.
-Please check out some of the most consistent questions I answer when people call for me to help them with a DUI / OVWI?
+Please check out some of the most common questions I answer when people call me for help with a DUI / OVWI.

 Q. Is my license going to be suspended?
 Click here to see the answer.